-Securing data should be the highest priority for businesses small and large, with data leaks causing significant damage to a company and its customers.
-A cyber security breach can harm the credibility and trust of even the most popular of enterprises.
+Securing data should be the highest priority for businesses, small and large, with data leaks causing significant damage to a company and its customers.
+A cyber security breach can harm the credibility and trust of even the most popular enterprises.
 Incidents where data is lost, stolen or left without protection can result in punishing fines and reputational damage.
 If your company shares data with Third Parties such as suppliers, you are jointly responsible for the data and held to account in the instance of a breach.

 Hacking has been the primary force driving increasing breach counts over the last few years.
-Whether it was a phishing campaign or mismanaged databases and services leaving sensitive records freely available on the internet, here are the largest breaches of 2020 and an example of the fines that accompany such breaches.
+Whether it was a phishing campaign or mismanaged databases and services leaving sensitive records freely available on the internet, here are the largest breaches of 2020 and an example of the fines accompanying such breaches.

 Dixons Carphone Data Breach –January 2020